sabrina-code/02_Sabrina_Port/README.md

 ## Description

 >Here is an improved version of the previous portfolio site for its responsiveness using Bootstrap.
 It does not contain real portfolio work as it serves as an exercise for a better one to come.
+Yummy!

 ## Technology and Skills